etherlinkcom/docs/docs/building-on-etherlink/tokens.md

 WXTZ is a token created to replicate the functionality of Wrapped Ether (WETH), but specifically for the Tez (XTZ) native token on Etherlink.
 The goal of WXTZ is to facilitate the use of XTZ in various decentralized applications (dApps) and protocols that require ERC-20-like tokens.

-If you want to have more details, go check our [repo](https://github.com/etherlinkcom/token-deployments/tree/main).
+If you want to have more details or check the code, you can go to our [repo](https://github.com/etherlinkcom/token-deployments/tree/main).

 ### Wrapping & Unwrapping